ChangePlusPlusVandy/change-coding-challenge-shiy9/README.txt

 1. I am in China at the moment and cannot access Twitter API even when using a VPN.
 I could open Twitter's webpage but cannot connect to the API with "connection failed, connected party did not respond" errors.
-I still wrote some code for the Twitter API solely based on what I "think" how the program should work since I cannot test the program.
+I still wrote code for the Twitter API solely based on what I "think" how the program should work since I cannot test the program.
+The code is commented out at the end of Core.py.
 I emailed Ethan, and he gave me two endpoints--one for quotes from Trump, one for quotes from Kanye--to work with as an alternative option.
 That project is currently working, and the Twitter API part is commented out just to show that I tried it (as instructed by Ethan).

 2. I am most familiar with C++.
 However, I struggled a lot to find a useable HTTP request library for C++ (this is before I found out I cannot connect to Twitter API).
 I tried a library